kj4tmp/gatorcat/README.md

 ![Tests](https://github.com/kj4tmp/gatorcat/actions/workflows/main.yml/badge.svg)

-GatorCAT is an EtherCAT maindevice written in the zig programming language.
+GatorCAT is an EtherCAT maindevice written for the zig programming language.

+> [!WARNING]
-This library is in extremely early development.
+> GatorCAT is **alpha** software.
+Using it today means participating in its development.

 ## Status